Azure/Azure-China-Migration-Playbook/migrate.en-us/china-migration-region-strategy.md

 ## Optimize resources of used region

-If your system deployed on Azure has the pitfalls described above, you can adjust the rules described below to reduce or eliminate the impact of the pitfalls.
+You can adjust your deployment according to the rules described below to mitigate or eliminate the portential risk.

 ### Make proper use of hot regions

-For business application scenarios where Azure Chinese cloud users are not concentrated in the China East region and the delay requirements are not high, the resources of 2 regions in the china north should be used as much as possible to reduce the potential impact of resource shortage caused by hot industry activities on your business.
+For business scenarios with wide-spreading customers not concentrated in the China East, low request on network latency, the Azure cloud resources of 2 regions in China North are recommended to avoid possible impact from resource constraint because of hot activites of hot industries.

 ### Make proper use of hot resources

-For premium resources, use them appropriately based on the specific business metrics of your business.Unless the general resources can not meet the business requirements, try to avoid the use of advanced resources in unnecessary scenarios, not only improve the robustness of the system, but also reduce the system operating costs.
+For premium resources, using them appropriately base on specific business metrics of your business.
+Unless the general resources cannot meet business requirements, avoid using premium resources in unnecessary scenarios, which can not only improve the robustness of system, but also reduce system operating costs.

 For Example：